-Code signing certificates can be classified into two types based on the level of validation sought — Organization Validation (OV) and Extended Validation (EV) certificates.
+Code certificates can be classified into two types based on the level of validation sought — Organization Validation (OV) and Extended Validation (EV) certificates.
 The core difference between the two is the CA’s verification level and how the private key is stored.
-Both these types make use of the public-private key cryptography and allow the applicant to encrypt the code.
+Both these types make use of public-private key cryptography and allow the applicant to encrypt the code.

 OV Code Signing Certificate

 An OV code signing certificate can be obtained much faster because, in this case, the CA performs primary verification only.
 This includes verifying details such as the developer’s identity, the organization’s name, phone number, and the applicant’s physical address.

 Once approved, the private key is issued to the applicant, who can store it on his system just like the private key of an SSL certificate is stored.
 However, this may not always be secure and must, therefore, be avoided unless you are looking for a price benefit.

 EV Code Signing Certificate is an advanced code signing cert and is ideal for serious publishers who are ready to undergo a comprehensive vetting process.
 This is carried out following the guidelines laid down by the CA/Browser Forum.
 The documentation required for its approval usually includes everything mentioned for the OV Certificate.

 In addition to that, the applicant would be required to furnish a business registration certificate, an attestation from a government organization or a Chartered Public Accountant, and a business profile created by a reputable information source.
 Once the EV code signing certificate is issued, the applicant would be required to store the private key in an external hardware token, making it a safer option for software development firms and companies.

 OV vs EV Code Signing Certificate — Which One Should You Choose?